Introduction to Sociology

 Deviance and Social Control

-My general research interests are in the sociologies of religion, deviance, and culture,
+My research interests are primarily in studies of religion and secularity, deviance,

-of religion.
-I am currently working on a book outlining and testing a parsimonious
+penology, and ideology.
+I am currently finishing a book outlining and testing a parsimonious

 I am also a senior research associate for the Association of Religion Data Archives.